RoysSpaceXL/yougems/README.md

 # YouGems
 Setup of public website
-This reository is hosted at:
+This repository is hosted at:
 https://spacebubble.org/